xximwon/cake-docs/docs/cryptocurrencies/polygon.md

 !!! note ""
     Official Website: [polygon.technology](https://polygon.technology/){:target="_blank"}

-Polygon is a Layer-2 network for Ethereum that is designed to support a much higher TPS (transactions per second) while having lower fees, along with some privacy enhancements.
+Polygon `(MATIC)` is a Layer-2 network for Ethereum that is designed to support a much higher TPS (transactions per second) while having lower fees, along with some privacy enhancements.

 ## Addresses